sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 ```

 Now, we want to rank our faults.
 The simplest of all rankers can be implemented as seen above.
 We
-just use the iterator of the underlying Collection to create a list.
+just use the iterator of the underlying `Collection` to create a list.
 Our framework provides a
 variety of `FaultScoring` techniques that sort faults with the help of heuristics (set size,
-distance to error location...).
+distance to error location,...).

 ```java
   private void visualize(CounterexampleInfo parent, List<Fault> faults) {